 Why use the Business Model Canvas?
-Every startup needs not only a good business idea but also a strategy on how to best realize that idea.
+Every startup not only needs a good business idea but also a strategy on how to best realize that idea.
 The usual way is a written business plan which is also something that investors usually expect you to have.
 In the early stages of a startup launch, however, the Business Model Canvas is the better choice.
 The poster-sized tool conceptualizes the most important criteria for a successful into nine areas.
-It’s quick and uncomplicated to use, also by teams.
+It’s quick and uncomplicated to use.

 Business Model Canvas – The Standard for Visualizing Business Models